mlanza/atomic/README.md

 ## Changes

-Atomic is stable, production ready, and actively maintained; however, changes are not handled in a manner which guarantees safety to an open source audience.
+Changes are not presently handled in a manner which guarantees safety to an open source audience.
 This is because, historically, being a private library, there has been none.
 Proper measures can be installed when and if that changes.
 For now, safety can be had by forking and maintaining your own version.

 Pull requests which fix defects will be evaluated for acceptance.

-Enhancement requests are not currently being accepted.

 ## Guidance for Writing Apps